code-423n4/2023-01-reserve-findings/data/scokaf-Q.md

 Remove ^ in “pragma solidity ^0.8.9” and change it to “pragma solidity 0.8.9” to be consistent with the rest of the contracts.

-# Number 2: MORE READABLE CONSTANTS
+# 2: MORE READABLE CONSTANTS

 Vulnerability details